 –The Catholic Child’s Teaching Bible

-Just a couple years before those words were written, I needed the Word of God in my life like I had never needed anything before.
+Just a couple of years before those words I shared above were written, I needed the Word of God in my life in a way I had never needed anything before.
 It would not be an exaggeration to tell you picking up my Bible was my last resort.
-My last resort in the sense that I never read my Bible and in the sense that I was at the end of my rope with myself.
+My last resort in the sense that I never read my Bible and in the sense that I was at the end of my rope with myself and my life.
 I was mentally sick and tired and physically sick of being mentally sick and tired.

-I am in a season now, where although not scared and running for cover, I am scattered mentally, tired emotionally and spent physically.
-Feeling scattered, pulled and pressed on all sides should send me straight to the Word for comfort and nourishment.
-And I have read my Bible for spiritual and physical nourishment…or should I say I’ve nibbled from the Word.
-I’ve picked it up and read here and there and ended up fooling myself into thinking I’m nourishing myself.
-Actually I keep coming up malnourished and wondering what in the world is the problem.
-Why is God not working?
+I am in a season now, where, although not scared and running for cover, I am scattered mentally, tired emotionally, and spent physically.
+Feeling scattered, pulled, and pressed on all sides should send me straight to the Word for comfort and nourishment.

-Traditionally I would have read that verse from Matthew and gotten a more formal version about living by the Word that proceedeth out of the mouth of God.
+I also realized, sometimes I need to make adjustments to how I’m reading.
+Traditionally I would have read a more formal translation.
+I would have read the verse about living by the Word that proceedeth out of the mouth of God.
 But I’m not in a season of “proceedeth” and “Thou” or “Thee.”
 I’m in a season of need.